zchwang/DeepRMSD-Vina_Optimization/README.md

 ### 2. Training

-We provide the "train.py" script in the "trtrain" directory.
+We provide the "train.py" script in the "retrain" directory.
 You can run the following command to retrain DeepRMSD:

     python train.py \
 	-train_file $train_file \